permezel/zwi/README.md

 You can have the `auth` programme prompt for both `name` and `password`.
-You need to enter the password twice, in that case, and it will not be stored unless it successfully aithenticates with the Zwift server.
+You need to enter the password twice, in that case, and it will not be stored unless it successfully authenticates with the Zwift server.

 ## verification